 Cohen gives who's who of Trump allies, potential witnesses

-NEW YORK (AP) — Michael Cohen gave Congress a who's who of President Donald Trump's allies and business associates during his testimony on Wednesday.
-Trump's former personal lawyer and fixer rattled off more than a dozen names, giving the House Oversight and Reform Committee a potential roadmap for future hearings.
-Here's a look at Cohen and the key people he mentioned.
+NEW YORK (AP) — Michael Cohen gave Congress a who's who of President Donald Trump's allies and business associates during his testimony Wednesday.
+Trump's former personal lawyer and fixer rattled off more than a dozen names, giving House committees a potential roadmap for future hearings.

 MICHAEL COHEN

 For more than a decade, Cohen was a loyal Trump aide .
-He spoke to the press on Trump's behalf, wrangled business deals, threatened detractors and occasionally helped suppress unfavorable news stories for him.
+He spoke to the press on Trump's behalf, wrangled business deals, threatened detractors and occasionally helped him suppress unfavorable news stories.

 Cohen broke with Trump last year and pleaded guilty to charges including that he lied to Congress about a Trump real estate project in Russia and made prohibited campaign contributions in the form of payments to two women who say they had affairs with Trump.